Real Estate & Insurance

 Treated, documented, repaired –3 to –5% Quality of documentation

-Active warranty / termite bond Near neutral or positive Transferability + ongoing protection
+Active termite bond or warranty Near neutral or positive Transferability + ongoing protection

 Cosmetic-only fix, no structural repair –10 to –15% Inspector discovery + lender refusal

-Even in cases where termite treatment was completed years ago, houses with a documented termite infestation history can still face reduced buyer interest.
-The average cost of termite damage repairs in the United States hovers around $3,000, but severe cases involving compromised foundations, structural walls, floors, and insulation can push repair costs into the tens of thousands.
+Even when extermination was completed years ago, homes with a documented termite infestation history continue to face reduced buyer interest.
+Over 600,000 homes across the U.S. are affected by termite damage annually.
+The average repair cost sits around $3,000, but severe cases involving compromised foundations, structural walls, floors, and insulation can push the total amount of repairs into the tens of thousands.
+Properties with visible termite damage stay on the market an average of 18 days longer before selling.

-Signs of Termite Damage That Directly Affect Home Value
+Signs of Termite Damage That Directly Affect Property Value

-• Mud tubes along foundation walls, crawlspaces, and exterior surfaces — the most visible sign of subterranean termite activity
+• Mud tubes along foundation walls, crawl spaces, and exterior surfaces — the most visible evidence of subterranean termite activity

 • Hollow-sounding wood in floors, walls, and structural beams — indicates active or past colony feeding inside structural wood